 In July 2015, the FASB issued guidance for inventory.
-Under the guidance, an entity should measure inventory within the scope of this guidance at the lower of cost and net realizable value, except when inventory is measured using LIFO or the retail inventory method.
+Under the guidance, an entity should measure inventory within the scope of this guidance at the lower of cost and net realizable value, except when inventory is measured using the last in first out ("LIFO") method or the retail inventory method.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 In addition, the FASB has amended some of the other inventory guidance to more clearly articulate the requirements for the measurement and disclosure of inventory.
-The guidance is effective for reporting periods beginning after December 15, 2016.
-The guidance should be applied prospectively, with earlier application permitted.
-We will adopt the guidance as of January 1, 2016, on a prospective basis.
-The adoption of this new guidance is not expected to have a material impact on our financial statements.
+The guidance was effective for reporting periods beginning after December 15, 2016.
+The guidance was required to be applied prospectively, with earlier application permitted.
+We adopted this guidance in the first quarter of 2016, effective as of January 1, 2016, on a prospective basis.
+The adoption of this new guidance did not have a material impact on our consolidated financial statements.

 In April 2015, the FASB issued guidance as to whether a cloud computing arrangement (e.g., software as a service, platform as a service, infrastructure as a service, and other similar hosting arrangements) includes a software license and, based on that determination, how to account for such arrangements.
 If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
-The guidance is effective for reporting periods beginning after December 15, 2015, and can be adopted on either a prospective or retrospective basis.
-We will adopt the guidance as of January 1, 2016, on a prospective basis.
-The adoption of this new guidance is not expected to have a material impact on our financial statements.
+The guidance was effective for reporting periods beginning after December 15, 2015, and could be adopted on either a prospective or retrospective basis.
+We adopted this guidance in the first quarter of 2016, effective as of January 1, 2016, on a prospective basis.
+The adoption of this new guidance did not have a material impact on our consolidated financial statements.